VeriGraph: Scene Graphs for Execution Verifiable Robot Planning: Experimental Details

-This improvement is because of the efficient representation of the scene as a scene graph.
-Scene graph representations help planning by structuring the setup so the LLM does not need to interpret actions precisely from the image.
-Additionally, they allow for iterative correction during the actual planning stage.
-Most of the failure cases in our approach are caused by inaccurate scene graphs.
-This is addressable because as scene graph generation methods improve, our planning will improve with them.
-To test how much scene graphs affect planning, we passed the ground truth scene graphs to the planner and observed that the iterative planner proposed successful plans ${\sim}100\%$ of the time.
+We attribute the performance improvements to the structured representation of the scene as a scene graph.
+Scene graph representations structure the environment into explicit objects and relations, reducing the need for the VLM to infer spatial relationships directly from raw images and enabling iterative correction during the planning stage.
+Most failure cases in our proposed approach arise from inaccuracies in the generated scene graphs.
+As scene graph generation methods improve, the effectiveness of our planning approach is expected to improve as well.
+To evaluate the impact of scene graph quality, we provided the planner with ground truth scene graphs and observed that the iterative planner generated successful plans in nearly all cases.

-Our experiment results in~\Tref{tab:planning_results} show that the iterative planner (last column) achieves higher accuracy than the baselines and our non-iterative planner.
-This improvement is expected since the iterative planner receives feedback about the plan and replans accordingly.
+Our results in~\Tref{tab:planning_results} show that the iterative planner (last column) improves performance for most tasks compared to the non-iterative planner.
+However, the language instruction task shows a slight decrease and the tangram task shows no change.
+One contributing factor is the accuracy of the generated scene graphs.
+The iterative planner relies on graph constraints to detect invalid actions, and errors in the scene graph can prevent these violations from being detected correctly.
+This is consistent with our earlier observation that when ground truth scene graphs are provided, the iterative planner produces successful plans in nearly all cases.